-Being able to say ‘thank you’ is one of the most important things to learn when starting a new language.
+Learning how to say ‘thank you’ in Korean is one of the most important things to learn when studying the language.
 When people first start to learn Korean, they are often surprised that there are more ways to say ‘thank you’ than there are in English.
 The key is learning when to use which!
 Not to worry, if you follow the Korean etiquette rules, you are sure not to offend anybody.

 Today, we will learn how to say ‘thank you’ in Korean properly.